-• Emissions of Class 3 indicators as set out in SEPP AQM are reduced to the Maximum Extent Achievable (MEA) which involves the most stringent measures available.

-• Emission discharges, under both steady and non-steady state operating conditions, meet all the emissions standards set in the European Union's Waste Incineration Directive 2000/76/EC (WID), which was recast into the Industrial Emissions Directive 2010/75/EU (IED).

-The IED sets stringent emission limits and monitoring requirements which include continuous emissions monitoring of total particulate matter (TPM); sulfur dioxide (SO2); oxides of nitrogen (NOx); hydrogen chloride (HCI); carbon monoxide (CO); total organic carbon (TOC); hydrogen fluoride (HF)).
+- Emissions of Class 3 indicators as set out in SEPP AQM are reduced to the Maximum Extent Achievable (MEA) which involves the most stringent measures available. - Emission discharges, under both steady and non-steady state operating conditions, meet all the emissions standards set in the European Union's Waste Incineration Directive 2000/76/EC (WID), which was recast into the Industrial Emissions Directive 2010/75/EU (IED).
+The IED sets stringent emission limits and monitoring requirements which include: - continuous emissions monitoring of total particulate matter (TPM); sulfur dioxide (SO2); oxides of nitrogen (NOx); hydrogen chloride (HCl); carbon monoxide (CO); total organic carbon (TOC); hydrogen fluoride (HF)).
 In addition, there must be at least non-continuous air emission monitoring of other pollutants such as heavy metals, dioxins and furans, a minimum of two measurements per year, which should be more frequent during the initial operation of the plant.
-This monitoring should capture seasonal variability in waste feedstock and characteristics.

-Additionally, in order to guarantee complete combustion, the IED requires all plants to keep the combustion or cocombustion gases at a temperature of at least 850°C for at least two seconds after the last injection of air.
-If waste with a content of more than 1% of halogenated organic substances, expressed as chlorine, is combusted, the temperature must be raised to 1,100 °C for at least two seconds after the last injection of air.
+This monitoring should capture seasonal variability in waste feedstock and characteristics. - Additionally, in order to guarantee complete combustion, the IED requires all plants to keep the combustion or co-combustion gases at a temperature of at least 850°C for at least two seconds after the last injection of air.
+If waste with a content of more than 1 per cent of halogenated organic substances, expressed as chlorine, is combusted, the temperature must be raised to 1,100 °C for at least two seconds after the last injection of air.

-Finally, the combustion of RDF as fuel replacement in an existing facility should have similar or reduced emissions to atmosphere in comparison to the emissions from the standard fuel it replaces, with appropriate risk controls in place.
+Finally, the combustion of waste or RDF as fuel replacement in an existing facility should have comparable or reduced emissions to atmosphere in comparison to the emissions from the standard fuel it replaces, with appropriate risk controls in place.

-All EfW residues and by-products must be characterised and managed according to the Environment Protection (Industrial Waste Resource) Regulations 2009.
+All EfW residues and by-products must be characterised and managed according to the Environment Protection (Industrial Waste Resource) Regulations 2009 ('IWR Regulations').
 This includes bottom ash, wastewater, air pollution control residues including fly ash, pyrolysis char, slag or ash from gasification and digestate from anaerobic digestion.
+Consideration should be given to the cost associated with the management of these residues, as it could significantly impact the overall project cost if classified as PIW.
+Where possible, and in accordance with the IWR Regulations, proponents should explore reuse and recycling options for these residues.

-Thermal efficiency of EfW plants
+Thermal efficiency of energy from waste plants

 For thermal processes, proponents must demonstrate that the proposal targets genuine energy recovery.
-As most EfW technologies produce a fuel or gas instead of energy, the overall environmental benefits will depend not only on the thermal treatment step but also the energy conversion technology (combustion) to which it is coupled and how much of the produced energy is used to run the overall process.
+As most EfW technologies produce a fuel or gas instead of energy, the overall environmental benefits will depend not only on the thermal treatment step but also on the energy conversion technology (combustion) to which it is coupled and how much of the produced energy is used to run the overall process.
 The important factor in assessing any plant is therefore the overall efficiency net of any energy required to run the process.
+Depending on the type of facility, the thermal efficiency should be assessed as follows:

-Where RDF is used as fuel replacement for co-combustion in an existing facility, the proponent must demonstrate through a mass balance that the traditional fuel required will be reduced.

-For dedicated EfW plants, the proponent should demonstrate the thermal efficiency of the proposed technology using the R1 Efficiency Indicator as defined in European Union's Waste Framework Directive 2008/98/EC (WID).
+- Where waste or RDF is used as fuel replacement for co-combustion in an existing facility, the proponent must demonstrate through a mass balance that the traditional fuel required will be reduced. - For dedicated EfW plants, the proponent should demonstrate the thermal efficiency of the proposed technology using the R1 Efficiency Indicator as defined in the European Union's Waste Framework Directive 2008/98/EC (WID).
 For a plant to be considered a genuine energy recovery facility, R1 will be expected to be equal or above 0.65.
-If R1 is below 0.65, proponents will be expected to provide a justification as to why this value cannot be reached.
+Alternatively, if R1 is below 0.65, proponents will be expected to provide a justification as to why this value cannot be reached.